Pucur/Wifi-Gochi/README.md

 <img src="assets/web.png" width="1024" height="1024" alt="Kirby Image">

 Kirby WiFi Dashboard is an ESP32-based interactive WiFi scanner and monitor featuring a cute Kirby animation, NeoPixel LED effects, buzzer sounds, and OLED display.
-It tracks available WiFi networks, logs them to SPIFFS, and "feeds" Kirby with the networks it discovers.
+It tracks available WiFi networks, logs them to LittleFS, and "feeds" Kirby with the networks it discovers.
 The device includes scheduling features, notifications, and a web interface to manage settings and monitor Kirby’s activity.

 ## Features